 Want to make an interactive parallax effect?
 Want a layer to rotate while it is dragged?
 Drivers are for you.
 Drivers connect properties to each other using keyframes.
 Unlike Animated transitions, which occur "between" artboards, drivers work in artboards.
 Click the Drivers button show or hide the current artboard's drivers.
 If your mouse doesn't support horizontal scrolling, hold space and drag the Drivers panel to scroll.

-Drivers work similarly to a typical animation timeline, except drivers animate based on a changing property, instead of time.
+Drivers work similarly to an animation timeline, except drivers animate based on a changing property, instead of time.

 In order to create a driver, a property which could change needs to exist on the artboard, this is called a driver source.
 Draggable layers, scrollable layers, and optional properties will automatically be listed as driver sources in the Drivers view.

 Once you have a Driver Source, you can use it to control other properties.
 Select a layer you'd like to control, click the blue "+" button in the Driver view and choose which property you'd like to drive.
 This will create a driver with a keyframe for the current value.
 By itself, this single keyframe will not do anything, which leads us to:

 To add keyframes, drag the gray driver cursor to a position that you'd like to add a keyframe and then change the value of that property.
 Principle will insert a new keyframe for you automatically.
 Keyframes can be removed by clicking on them, and then clicking the red button to the left of the keyframe's row.

 Components, introduced in Principle 2.0, allow you to reuse design elements in multiple places, and add embedded interactions to existing artboards.
 Internally, Components work just like a standard principle file; they have their own artboards, events and animations independent of their parent.
 If you edit one instance of a component, all other instances of the component will be updated.
 Components can also contain other components, making sophisticated combinations possible.